 To thicken the smoothie, use less milk or add more frozen fruit, such as frozen pineapple or banana.
 You can also add a tablespoon of chia seeds or rolled oats before blending.

-Pineapple Smoothie Drink With banana And Honey
+Pineapple Banana Smoothie With Honey

 Ingredients